lhbikos/ReC_MultivModel/docs/index.md

 At very practical levels, I am indebted to SPU's Library, and more specifically, SPU's Education, Technology, and Media Department.
 Assistant Dean for Instructional Design and Emerging Technologies, R. John Robertson, MSc, MCS, has offered unlimited consultation, support, and connection.
 Senior Instructional Designer in Graphics & Illustrations, Dominic Wilkinson, designed the logo and bookcover.
 Psychology and Scholarly Communications Librarian, Kristin Hoffman, MLIS, has provided consultation on topics ranging from OERS to citations.
 I am alo indebted to Associate Vice President, Teaching and Learning at Kwantlen Polytechnic University, Rajiv Jhangiani, PhD.
 Dr. Jhangiani's text [-@jhangiani_research_2019] was the first OER I ever used and I was grateful for his encouraging conversation.

 The creation of this OER has relied on strong peer and student support.
 Students have served as editorial assistants in copyediting the text and correcting the text captions.
-Students who have held the Editorial Assistant role include Octavia Bettger, Daisjha Ramey, Nika Yermakova, Wesley Suit, Ruth Tekle, and emma Anaminyi.
+Students who have held the Editorial Assistant role include Octavia Bettger, Daisjha Ramey, Nika Yermakova, Wesley Sui
+, Ruth Tekle, and emma Anaminyi.

 Financial support for this project has been provided the following: